Nourish Knoxville’s COVID-19 Response & Resources

 - No pets.
 Service animals are permitted.

-- Enter and exit our markets through our dedicated entrances and exits so that we may keep an accurate count of patrons within our market footprint to allow for adequate social distancing.
+- Enter and exit our market footprint through our dedicated entrances and exits so that we may keep an accurate count of patrons within our market footprint to allow for adequate social distancing.

-- Wash or sanitize your hands upon entering the market, regularly during your time at the market, and then again upon exiting the market footprint.
-We have a handwashing station and hand sanitizer stations at Mary Costa Plaza.
-We have hand sanitizer stations and an indoor restroom facility with running water for handwashing at New Harvest Park.
+- Sanitize your hands upon entering the market footprint, regularly during your time at the market, and then again upon exiting the market footprint via our hand sanitizer stations at the market.

-- Onsite consumption of food or drink is not allowed (including food/drink purchased onsite).
-All ready-to-eat foods will be offered as take-away only.
-Wash your produce and wipe down any packaging with a disinfectant when you get home.
+- Onsite consumption of food or drink is not permitted (including food/drink purchased onsite) within the market footprint.
+All ready-to-eat & drink foods will be offered as take-away only.

 - Face coverings are essential in preventing/reducing the spread of COVID-19.
-Until further action by Nourish Knoxville, all guests visiting a Nourish Knoxville farmers’ market are required to wear a mask or face covering (a) within the farmers’ market footprint, and (b) within the indoor restroom facilities at the New Harvest Farmers’ Market.
-No pubic restrooms are available at Mary Costa Plaza.
-All masks and face coverings must cover the nose and mouth in accordance with the CDC recommendation regarding the use of cloth face coverings.
+Until further action by Nourish Knoxville, all guests visiting a Nourish Knoxville farmers’ market are required to wear a face covering (a) within the farmers’ market footprint, and (b) within the indoor restroom facilities at the New Harvest Farmers’ Market.
+No public restrooms are available at Mary Costa Plaza.
+All face coverings must cover the nose and mouth in accordance with the CDC recommendation regarding the use of cloth face coverings.

-- Note: This requirement does not apply to children under the age of 12 or to individuals who are unable to wear a face-covering due to a documented medical condition.
+- This requirement does not apply to children under the age of 2.

-- Keep your market visit simple and short; buy what you need and do not linger, socialize, or congregate in the market space.
+- Keep your market visit simple and short; buy what you need and do not linger, socialize, or congregate in the market footprint.

 - If possible, send only one shopper per household in order to more effectively maintain distance.
 Market staff will be monitoring the number of people within the market footprint and will move to one-in-one-out entry when capacity is reached.

-- Pre-ordering directly with vendors is strongly encouraged to limit your time spent at the market.
-Curbside delivery of pre-orders will be available by calling 865-805-8687, ext.
-1 upon arrival.
+- Ordering via our online marketplace, Market To-Go, is strongly encouraged.
+Curbside delivery of online orders will be available by calling 865-805-8687, ext.
+1 upon arrival during the pick-up window.

-- Customers will not handle items on the vendors’ tables.
+- Guests will not handle food products/grocery items.
 They will order verbally, and vendors will bag their purchases.
-Vendors will have their booths arranged to prevent customer contact with products and have signage explaining the policy.
+Vendors will have their booths arranged to prevent guests from coming into contact with products and have signage explaining the policy.

-- Customers are not permitted within the vendor’s booth.
+- Guests are not permitted within the vendor’s booth.
 A vendor’s booth is the 10′ x 10′ space (often covered with a canopy) in which their purchasable product is stored and displayed.

-- Customers are encouraged to use contactless payment options at the market such as PayPal and to place pre-orders with individual vendors.
-If preorders cannot be placed, we encourage guests to shop using minimal-touch systems such as Square, Apple Pay, etc. Cash can be accepted by vendors who have an approved non-recirculating system on file with Nourish Knoxville but is STRONGLY discouraged.
+- Guests are encouraged to use contactless payment options at the market such as PayPal or to order via our online marketplace.
+If preorders/online orders cannot be placed, we encourage guests to shop using minimal-touch systems such as Square, Apple Pay, etc. Cash can be only be accepted by vendors who have an approved non-recirculating system on file with Nourish Knoxville but is STRONGLY discouraged.

 - All product sampling has been suspended.